A new study claims we should be less worried about GMOs because the sweet potato has been genetically engineered by nature herself

 Is this justified?
 Has nature genetically engineered the sweet potato long before humans thought of the technology, and if so, should that reassure us about GMO safety?
 GMWatch asked scientists what they thought.

-One thing quickly became clear: Hitler’s propaganda chief Joseph Goebbels would have been proud of the spin put on this paper.
+One thing quickly became clear: a huge amount of spin has been put on this paper.

 That’s because far from reassuring us that GM is safe, the sweet potato discovery simply confirms what scientists have long known: that horizontal gene transfer takes place in nature as well as in genetic engineering.